 CT scans are not as useful as magnetic resonance imaging (MRI) for looking at the prostate gland itself.

-More often (especially if the chance of cancer spread is low), a frozen section exam is not done.
-Instead the lymph nodes and the prostate are removed and are then sent to the lab to be looked at.
+The lymph nodes and the prostate are then sent to the lab to be looked at.
 The lab results are usually available several days after surgery.

 A lymph node biopsy is rarely done as a separate procedure.
 It’s sometimes used when a radical prostatectomy isn’t planned (such as for some men who choose treatment with radiation therapy), but when it’s still important to know if the lymph nodes contain cancer.

-To do this, the doctor uses a CT scan image to guide a long, hollow needle through the skin in the lower abdomen and into the enlarged node.
-The skin is numbed with local anesthesia before inserting the needle.
-A syringe attached to the needle lets the doctor take a small tissue sample from the node, which is then sent to the lab to look for cancer cells.
+Most often, this is done as a needle biopsy.
+To do this, the doctor uses an image (such as from an MRI or CT scan) to guide a long, hollow needle through the skin in the lower abdomen and into an enlarged node.
+The skin is numbed with local anesthesia before the needle is inserted to take a small tissue sample.
+The sample is then sent to the lab and looked at for cancer cells.